oguzhanbaser/NeuroSky-Automation/README.md

 ```

 When bluetooth connect, port will open at /dev/rfcomm0.
-So you will should listen this port in "serial.js" & "serialEvent.js".
-You can start app by these command in raspberry pi.
-You should open new terminal after connect bluetooth.
+So you should listen this port in "serial.js" & "serialEvent.js".
+After connect you should open new terminal after connect bluetooth.

 ```sh